 Statistical methods

-Statistical analyses were performed according to a pre-specified statistical analysis plan as per STROBE guidelines.
+Statistical analyses were performed according to a pre-specified statistical analysis plan (Supplementary Information) as per STROBE guidelines.

 The primary objective was the comparison of overall survival (OS) of patients with dnMBC with that of patients with rMBC with a MFI of less than 12 months (early12).
 OS was defined as the time from date of diagnosis to death from any cause.
-MFI was defined as the time from date of diagnosis to date of first distant relapse.
+MFI was defined as the time from date of diagnosis to date of first distant relapse (as reported by study site).

-Secondary objectives included comparing OS and post distant relapse free survival (PDRS) of patients with dnMBC with that of patients with rMBC with a MFI of less than 24 months (early24).
-PDRS was defined as time from date of diagnosis of distant metastases (date of diagnosis of primary tumour for patients with dnMBC) to death from any cause.
-Other secondary objectives included comparing PDRS of patients with dnMBC versus early12 patients and describing clinicopathological features in patients with dnMBC and those with rMBC in four cohorts (recurrent disease within 12 months, within 24 months, between 24 and 60 months, and after 60 months).
+Secondary objectives included the comparison of OS and post distant relapse free survival (PDRS) of patients with dnMBC with that of patients with rMBC with a MFI of less than 24 months (early24).
+PDRS was defined as time from date of diagnosis of first distant metastases (date of diagnosis of primary tumour for patients with dnMBC) to death from any cause.
+Other secondary objectives included the comparison of PDRS of patients with dnMBC versus early12 patients and the description of clinicopathological features in patients with dnMBC and those with rMBC in four cohorts (recurrent disease within 12 months, within 24 months, between 24 and 60 months, and after 60 months).
 Patient and tumour characteristics included ethnicity, body mass index (BMI), germline BRCA status, first site of metastasis and primary tumour grading/receptor status.
 Time to event outcomes were described using Kaplan-Meier curves and analysed using Cox regression models; stratified Cox models or flexible parametric survival models were used in cases where hazards were time varying.
-Further objectives included the comparison of OS and PDRS of dnMBC patients who had breast conserving surgery (BCS), nodal surgery only or mastectomy vs. those who had no surgery and assessment of correlation between MFI and PDRS in rMBC patients using the survcorr command in R. Statistical analyses were carried out using Stata v15.1 and RStudio v1.1.456.
+All multivariable analyses were adjusted for age at diagnosis, BMI, grade, tumour size, pathological N stage, ethnicity, and ER and HER2 tumour status.
+Further objectives included the comparison of OS of dnMBC patients who had breast conserving surgery (BCS), nodal surgery only or mastectomy vs. those who had no surgery and assessment of correlation between MFI and PDRS in rMBC patients using the survcorr command in R. Statistical analyses were carried out using Stata v15.1 and RStudio v1.1.456.

 The study size and power calculations are discussed in the study protocol(13).